iliask75/MirkoMazzoleni.github.io/_posts/2016-08-06-game_of_tutfe.md

 ```

 ## Data cleaning and questions generation
-In this section, we will the following logical framework:
+In this section, we will follow the following logical framework:

 1. Letting the exploration to generate the questions
 2. Setting an expectation for what the data will tell us